 “He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes I will give to eat from the tree of life, which is in the midst of the Paradise of God“

 He who has an ear, let him hear

-Jesus calls for positive and decisive choice.
-Some people are disposed to listen to God’s voice and others are not.
-It is a blessing to watch people who are positive forward the Word.
+Jesus calls for a positive and decisive choice.
+Some people are disposed to listen to God’s voice, and others are not.
+It is a blessing to watch people who are positive toward the Word.

 what the Spirit says to the churches

 Note that although John is the human author of Revelation, the Holy Spirit is the divine author.

 Each letter to these churches has this phrase as well.
 Jesus wants to let these churches know that the Holy Spirit speaks through the book of Revelation.

 Jesus concludes this little epistle to the Ephesians with a promise.
 To those who “overcome,” Jesus promises certain kinds of rewards.
 Each reward is different, according to the nature of what they overcame.
 Some Christians will not overcome, and they will not receive rewards.